jameshaydon/diff-check/README.md

   L66
   -        foo :: Foo,
   +        bar :: Bar,

-To mark this as checked, use the stamp:
-STAMP: James Henri Haydon CHECKED short description (MovKghFl)
 ```

-To mark the check as done the stamp must be updated.
-This can be done by using
+To mark a check as done, use the interactive mode which displays each check in
-the interactive mode:
+turn and offers to update the stamp:

 ```
 diffcheck -i
 ```

-To perform the check against a branch other than master, use:
+To perform the diff against a branch other than the default (`origin/master`),
+use:

 ```
 diffcheck --diff-against origin/develop